A Learning- and Scenario-based MPC Design for Nonlinear Systems in LPV Framework with Safety and Stability Guarantees: Scenario-based MPC Design Using the Learned BNN Models

-in which $\alpha_{1}(\cdot)$ and $\alpha_{2}^{j}(\cdot)$ are $\mathcal{K}_{\infty}$ functions. \end{assumption} Assumptions \ref{assp:s1} and \ref{assp:s2} ensure that the value function is a Lyapunov function for $x(k+1)=f^{j}\left(x(k),\kappa_{N}(x(k))\right),~\forall j\in\{1,\cdots,s\}$ on the domain $C_{N}$.
-The following lemma and theorem are then given. \begin{lemma}[SMPC stability \cite{maiworm2015scenario}] Suppose that Assumptions \ref{assp:rf1}-- \ref{assp:s2} hold and that $\Omega_{f}$ contains the origin in its interior.
-Then, the origin is asymptotically stable with a region of attraction $C_{N}$ for the system $x(k+1)=f^{j}(x(k),\kappa_{N}(x(k)))$ for all $j\in\{1,\cdots,s\}$. \end{lemma} Based on the stability theorem of SMPC, we present the following theorem on the learning-based SMPC. \begin{theorem}[Learning-based SMPC stability and feasibility] Suppose that Lemma 1 is fulfilled, and the terminal set $\Omega_{f}$ computed by Algorithm \ref{alg:rpi} contains the origin in its interior.
-Then, the SMPC with the terminal cost \eqref{eq:term_cost} and the terminal controller \eqref{eq:gain} is recursively feasible and the origin is asymptotically stable with a region of attraction $C_{N}$. \end{theorem} \begin{proof} Obviously, the LPV model with \eqref{eq:lpv-affine}, the considered stage cost \eqref{eq:stagecost}, and the terminal cost \eqref{eq:term_cost} fulfill Assumption \ref{assp:rf1}.
+Based on the stability theorem of SMPC and Lemma \ref{lemma:continuous}, we present the following theorem on the learning-based SMPC. \begin{theorem}[Learning-based SMPC stability and feasibility] Suppose that Lemma 1 is fulfilled, and the terminal set $\Omega_{f}$ computed by Algorithm \ref{alg:rpi} contains the origin in its interior.
+Then, the SMPC with the terminal cost \eqref{eq:term_cost} and the terminal controller \eqref{eq:gain} is recursively feasible and the origin is asymptotically stable for \eqref{eq:lpv-affine} with a region of attraction $C_{N}$.
+Moreover, the original system \eqref{eq:lpv} is stable with a high probability that is at least $1-\delta_{c}$. \end{theorem} \begin{proof} Obviously, the LPV model with \eqref{eq:lpv-affine}, the considered stage cost \eqref{eq:stagecost}, and the terminal cost \eqref{eq:term_cost} fulfill Assumption \ref{assp:rf1}.
 Assumption \ref{assp:rf2} also holds, as the terminal set $\Omega_{f}$ computed in Section \ref{sec:terminal} is polyhedral and thus closed while $\mathbb{X}$ and $\mathbb{U}$ are assumed to be PC-sets.
 Moreover, $\Omega_{f}$ by Algorithm \ref{alg:rpi} is control invariant for arbitrary scheduling variables under the terminal controller \eqref{eq:gain} and thus Assumption \ref{assp:rf3} holds.
 Furthermore, Assumption \ref{assp:s1} holds, as the designed terminal controller satisfies the sufficient conditions in Section \ref{sec:terminal}.
 Additionally, the quadratic stage cost \eqref{eq:stagecost} and the poly-quadratic terminal cost function \eqref{eq:term_cost} satisfy Assumption \ref{assp:s2} with $\alpha_{1}(|x|) = \lambda_{\min}(Q)\|x\|^{2}$ and $\alpha_{2}^{j}(|x|)=\lambda_{\max}(P_{j})\|x\|^{2}$ where $\lambda$ denotes the eigenvalue of a matrix.
 Hence, the origin is asymptotically stable with a region of attraction $C_{N}$ for the LPV model with \eqref{eq:lpv-affine} by Lemma \ref{lemma:smpc}.
 Moreover, the LPV model with \eqref{eq:lpv-affine} is transformed from the BNN model whose behaviors contain the behaviors of the system by Lemma \ref{lemma:contain}.
-Therefore, the system is stabilized. \end{proof}
+Therefore, the system is stabilized with a high probability that Lemma \ref{lemma:contain} is fulfilled. \end{proof}

 Furthermore, using the scenario generation approach described in Sections \ref{sec:scenario_generate} and \ref{sec:pbs}, the certificate of safety under the SMPC law can be formalized as follows. \begin{theorem}[Learning-based SMPC safety] Let the hypotheses of Assumption \ref{assp:lpv} and Lemma \ref{lemma:contain} be satisfied.
 Then, the system under the SMPC law \eqref{eq:ctrl-input} is $\delta$-safe. \end{theorem} \begin{proof} By Assumption \ref{assp:lpv} and Lemma \ref{lemma:contain}, the behaviors of the generated scenarios based on the $N_{\text{MC}}$ sampled models from the BNN model contain the behaviors of the system.
 Furthermore, by Proposition \ref{propo}, the SMPC is recursively feasible, which proves the system is $\delta$-safe by Definition \ref{def:safe}. \end{proof}